alexfikl/erc-stg/README.md

 * For a `rtf` version of the template, you must start the submission process.
   The template will then be available on the left-hand side in a section named "Download Part B templates".

-**Caution**: This is still a work in progress and it has not been submitted to ERC and deemed eligible.
-Any help is appreciated!

 # Fonts